-- 1. Plaintiff Sarah Morgan filed this putative class action in New Jersey Superior Court in early 2006.
-Pet.
-App. at 50a.
-She asserted various claims under New Jersey law against defendants, the manufacturers of the skin cream StriVectin-SD.
-Id. at 68a-73a. - 2.
-Plaintiff's ad damnum sought treble compensatory damages, disgorgement of profits, attorneys' fees, punitive damages, and injunctive relief.
-Pet.
-App. at 73a-74a.
-Plaintiff plead in her ad damnum that "the sum total of [plaintiffs'] . . . trebled damages, attorneys' fees, punitive damages and costs, on all of plaintiffs [sic] causes of action combined, shall not, in any event, exceed \$5,000,000."
-Id. at 73a. - 3.
-Petitioners removed the action under CAFA to the United States District Court for the District of New Jersey.
+1. In early 2006, Sarah Morgan filed this putative class action in New Jersey Superior Court.
+Petitioners' App. at 50a.
+Plaintiff asserted various claims under New Jersey law against defendants, the manufacturers of the skin cream StriVectin-SD.
+Id. at 68a-73a.

+2. Plaintiff's ad damnum sought treble compensatory damages, disgorgement of profits, attorneys' fees, punitive damages, and injunctive relief.
+Id. at 73a-74a.
+Plaintiff plead in her ad damnum that "the sum total of [plaintiff's] . . . trebled damages, attorneys' fees, punitive damages and costs, on all of plaintiffs [sic] causes of action combined, shall not, in any event, exceed \$5,000,000."
+Id. at 73a.